nnc-ufmg/JNeuromodulationStim/README.md

-# Arduino Stimulation Codes for JNmod Article
+# Arduino Stimulation Codes for Neuromodulation: Technology at the Neural Interface Article

 This repository contains the Arduino code used in the **JNmod article**.
 Both *attractor* and *probing* protocols implement the same logic, with variation only in timing parameters and channel configurations.